 Tuition fee loans

-All home and EU students, except those on the first year of the two-year Mathematics programme, are eligible to take out a Tuition Fee Loan from the Student Loans Company (SLC) to cover their tuition fee of £9,000 for the academic year 2014/15.
+All UK and EU students (except those on SKE short courses) are eligible to take out a Tuition Fee Loan from the Student Loans Company (SLC) to cover their tuition fee of £9,000 for the academic year 2014/15.
 This will need to be repaid after graduation, but only once you are in work and earning over £21,000 per year.

 EU students wishing to apply for the Tuition Fee Loan can download a copy of the application form from the gov.uk website.
 For more information contact the Student Finance Services EU team on 0141 243 3570.

 UK students only (except those on SKE courses) are eligible to apply for a Maintenance Loan, if required, of up to £5,555 (if living away from home and outside of London) to cover general living costs.

 UK students may also be eligible for a means-tested Maintenance Grant of up to £3,387.
 Applications are assessed by your appropriate regional funding agency and supplementary grants (e.g. Parents Learning Allowance, Childcare Grant, Disabled Students’ Allowances, etc) may also be available to you.